 What Is Financial Aid?

 College financial aid comes in several forms: grants, scholarships, loans, and jobs.
 Some aid is "need-based," which means colleges award it solely based on your and your family's ability to pay for college.
-Other aid is "merit based," which means colleges award it based on other factors, such as academic achievement.
+The higher you and your family’s “financial need” the more financial aid you are eligible to receive.
+Other aid is "merit based," which means colleges award it based on other factors, such as academic achievement or a specific talent.

-Some Types of Aid Reduce College Cost and Some Don't
+Some Types of Financial Aid Reduce College Cost and Some Don't

 The great divide in financial aid is "gift aid" vs. "self-help aid."
 Only gift aid actually reduces your college cost.
 Self-help aid doesn't.
 Instead, it helps you pay for college using your own resources.

 - Gift aid includes grants and scholarships.
 Grants, which colleges usually award based on financial need, reduce your college bill dollar for dollar.
 Scholarships and merit aid, which colleges award based on a wide range of criteria, also reduce your college bill dollar for dollar.

 - Self-help aid includes work-study and loans.
 Work-study is a part-time job funded by the federal or state government to help students cover college costs.
 Loans also reduce your college bill, but you must pay the loans back.

 - You may qualify for aid based on financial need.
 Colleges award the lion's share of aid to students with financial need.
 To be eligible, a student must prove that he or she doesn't have enough financial resources to pay for college.

 - You may qualify for aid based on merit.
 To qualify for merit aid, you must show academic achievement, high test scores, extraordinary or unique talents or accomplishments.
 Financial need may be an additional factor.